A degeneracy bound for homogeneous topological order: Generality

 This picture continues to hold in fracton models.
 For example, in the cubic code model~\cite{Haah2011Local}, even though a single excitation is immobile, it can be pushed at the expense of creating others, and if a cluster of excitations is created by a local operator then the cluster always fuses into the vacuum.
 It can be shown~\cite{BravyiHaah2011Memory} that indeed this leads to a recovery operation and the cubic code model has our homogeneous topological order.
 We believe that the homogeneous topological order condition is satisfied for all explicit fracton constructions to date.
-At least, all the cubic codes~\cite{Haah2011Local}, the X-cube model, and the checkerboard model~\cite{VHF2016} have homogeneous topological order, which can be proved by an argument of \cite{Haah2012PauliModule}.
+At least, all the cubic codes~\cite{Haah2011Local}, the X-cube model, and the checkerboard model~\cite{VHF2016} have homogeneous topological order; see \cref{sec:exactPauli} below.
 Rigorous verification is anticipated for other models~\cite{Wen2020,Aasen2020} in flat space or general manifolds~\cite{Shirley2017,You2019}.

 Our setting assumes finite dimensional degrees of freedom, and hence does not immediately cover theories with $U(1)$ degrees of freedom~\cite{Pretko2016,Gromov2018}.
 However, in these theories the degeneracy should be counted in units of $U(1)$ degrees of freedom, which requires some regularization.